kevindudeja/Inshorts-SMS-Bot/README.md

 # Inshorts-SMS-Bot
 Creating a Inshorts SMS Bot to send News Headlines using Twilio SMS API - Easy

-The un-intimidating guide to creating a SMS Bot using Python and NodeJS
- - I really haven't finished the NodeJS part but fingers-crossed! - DONE Hooray!

 PART 1 - Creating a python script to send sms to my mobile

 API - Twilio